prgf87/tp3-notion-december/README.md

-This is a custom created integration with Notion API using react-notion-x by Travis Fischer as the renderer.
-This custom integration uses server actions and intersect-observer to create an endless scrolling pagination.
+This is a custom created integration with Notion API using NextJS 14 and react-notion-x by Travis Fischer as the renderer.
+This custom integration uses server actions and intersect-observer to create "endlessly" scrolling pagination.

 Still under construction, please come back later for more updates.